-Example 6 declares two pointer variables that point to the structure type list.
+Example 6 defines two pointer variables that point to the structure type list.
 This declaration can appear before the definition of the list structure type (see Example 7), as long as the list type definition has the same visibility as the declaration.

-Example 7 defines the variable line to have the structure type named list.
-The list structure type has three members: the first member is a pointer to a char value, the second is an int value, and the third is a pointer to another list structure.
+Example 7 declares the variable line to have the structure type named list.
+The list structure type is defined to have three members: the first member is a pointer to a char value, the second is an int value, and the third is a pointer to another list structure.